gerogz/ai-deception-research/README.md

 # ai-deception-research
-Ongoing research project analyzing how humans perceive deception in AI systems.
-Includes survey data processing, risk categorization, and visualization.
-Conducted as part of my research in the RAIL Lab
+This repository contains the data processing and analysis pipeline for my research on risk perception in deceptive human-robot interactions, conducted at the RAIL Lab at Georgia Tech.
+The study evaluates how humans perceive deception in AI systems using survey data and statistical clustering methods.